el-Badr07/MED-BOT/README.md

 You can download Ollama from its [official website](https://ollama.com/).

 ---
+## Multi Agent System (crewai)

+Multi-Agent Systems involve multiple autonomous agents that collaborate to solve complex tasks.
+Each agent specializes in a specific aspect of the task, and they communicate and coordinate with each other to improve efficiency and decision-making.
+This collaborative approach allows for scalable and flexible solutions.in our case we used **Crew.ai** which is a powerful platform that facilitates the creation and management of multi-agent systems.
+It enables the orchestration of decentralized agents, allowing them to work together seamlessly across various domains like automation, AI, and healthcare.
+With its modular architecture, Crews.ai simplifies the development and deployment of complex, collaborative solutions.

 ## Getting started:
 In order to run this app we need to install first our requirements dependencies using pip, to do that make sure to use the code below: